 Some of the Center's projects and achievements include:

-- Connecting with Workplace Options to provide Work-Life Resources 24/7 phone support at 877-847-4523 to assist MIT's global mission and to help MIT community members with a broad range of personal issues, including relocation here or abroad, child care, elder care, legal or financial questions, identifying volunteer opportunities, and much more.
+- MIT MyLife Services, is available to help MIT community members with a broad range of personal issues, including relocation here or abroad, child care, elder care, legal or financial questions, identifying volunteer opportunities, and much more.

 - Overseeing MIT's child care initiative, including the design of MIT's child care center located within the Frank Gehry–designed Stata Center and the development The David H. Koch Childcare Center at 219 Vassar that will nearly double child care available on campus.